 However, for complex websites and platforms, especially if they satisfy the multiple needs of a broad target audience, this approach can be a step killing profitability and reducing conversion rates.
-The user can get scared, distracted or even annoyed with the tons of information they have to get through to find what they need, especially if the needs or wishes are focused on a particular narrow goal.
+The user can get scared, distracted, or even annoyed with the tons of information they have to get through to find what they need, especially if the needs or wishes are focused on a particular narrow goal.
 Using landing pages in the case when you need to concentrate the user’s attention on something important, to make it noticeable and easily available can be an efficient way of solving this problem.
-A landing page is a tool to emphasize one item, to make it quickly found and reduce delays in cases when the target user seeks for specific operations, services or items.
-This is the issue of especially high importance in the case of e-commerce websites when unwise design solutions bring to poor user experience and financial losses.
+A landing page is a tool to emphasize one item, to make it quickly found, and reduce delays in cases when the target user seeks specific operations, services or items.
+This is an issue of especially high importance in the case of e-commerce websites when unwise design solutions bring to poor user experience and financial losses.
 The choice of a profitable approach in every case should be based on user research and then thorough user testing.

 Big City Guide landing page